psychoinformatics-de/brainhack-2018-website/content/pages/details.rst

 =====
 The event will take place on the `main university campus
 <https://www.openstreetmap.org/#map=18/52.13985/11.64565>`_ in Magdeburg.
 While
-some details a still in flux, we will have multiple hack rooms with solid wireless *and* wired network.
+some details are still in flux, we will have multiple hack rooms with solid wireless *and* wired network.

 The weather will be great; there is a park right around the corner, and places